Management and Structure

 The MPIfG's directors share responsibility for all decisions relating to the Institute and its work.
 The administration, IT services, editorial and public relations unit, library, and directors' offices are the infrastructural backbone of the Institute.
 They provide support and ancillary services to the research staff and visiting researchers and contribute to the Institute's technical and organizational development.
 The MPIfG offers vocational training in two areas, office communication and IT.

 Prof. Dr. Jens Beckert and Prof. Dr. Lucio Baccaro are the MPIfG's current directors.
 The role of managing director alternates between the two directors every two years.
-Jens Beckert is the managing director for 2020 to 2022.
+Lucio Baccaro is the managing director for 2022 to 2024.
 The Institute's governing body is made up of the directors with the head of administration and the research coordinators in an advisory capacity.

 Max Planck institutes are, within the guidelines of the Max Planck Society, independent and autonomous in the choice and pursuit of their research interests.
 The annual Project Portfolio Conference provides a forum for the leaders of research areas at the MPIfG to present their groups' research interests and current projects.
 Twice a year, issues relating to the organization of the Institute and forthcoming events are discussed in meetings open to all members of the MPIfG.